A 5-Mile Walking Tour of Pittsburgh to See 17 Highlights

 Pittsburgh's Bridges from Mount Washington

 We have personally walked this route from start to finish and completed the five-mile walk in about 2.5 hours.
 We walked at a fairly brisk pace and only stopped for a quick snack (ten minutes).
 As we recognize that everyone walks at different speeds, and the inclines can often have lines, we think that most people would take a minimum of 3 hours to complete this walk.
 Use this as your starting point for time estimation.
+If you're the kind of walker who likes to stop and appreciate every sight in great detail, this route could take a fair bit longer.

 After each major stop, we'll feature some additional detours for things you can see, places to eat, or stops to grab a drink at nearby.
 Note that you will have to estimate your own amount of time spent on any detour beyond our main stops, and there are many other interesting things we have not included you might spot along the way as well.
 You very much could use this guide to make a day out of all of the detour options if you wanted to hit a bunch- our main itinerary is just a starting point!
 Operating hours may vary.